 Strawberry French Toast Bake is all the rage in our household right now.
-Grad the recipe here and prepare to fall in love!
+Grab the recipe here and prepare to fall in love!

 Few things make me happier than sitting down to a warm breakfast.
-Admittedly, it’s not something I elect to do every morning, but when Saturday and Sunday roll around, I like to break out the frying pans and casserole dishes and crank up the music while I “turn up” in the kitchen.
-Making a french toast dish with fresh strawberries had been on my mind for days, and I was ready to get this party started.
+Admittedly, it’s not something I elect to do every morning, but when Saturday and Sunday roll around, I like to break out the frying pans and casserole dishes and crank up the music while I summon up a little culinary magic in the kitchen.
+Making a French toast dish with fresh strawberries had been on my mind for days, and I was ready to get the breakfast party started!

-My husband has never been a fan of french toast.
-He says the concept of “soggy” bread is gross, at best, and he’s really not into cinnamon.
+My husband has never been a fan of French toast.
+He says the concept of “soggy” bread is pretty unappealing, and he’s really not into cinnamon.
 When I hear statements like that, I just interpret it as a challenge.
-I knew I could convert him to a member of the french-toast fan club, so I queued up my morning hype music (in this case it was Lil’ Jon’s “Turn Down For What”) and set out on my quest to make the best batch of french toast he’s ever had!
+I knew I could convert him to a member of the French-toast fan club, so set out on a quest to make the best batch of French toast he’s ever had!
 Mission accomplished.

-I poured a 12 oz bag of cubed bread into a greased pan, whipped up my egg-y batter, added a little cinnamon and nutmeg and tossed in some fresh strawberries.
-I popped it in the oven for about 40 minutes, and out came the most beautifully delicious batch of golden french toast my eyes had ever seen.
+I poured the freshly toasted bread cubes into a greased pan, whipped up an egg-y batter, added a little cinnamon and nutmeg and tossed in some fresh strawberries.
+I popped it in the oven for about 40 minutes, and out came the most beautifully delicious batch of golden French toast my eyes had ever seen.
 I grabbed my spatula and scooped out a slice to do my official taste test.
 I don’t want to toot my own horn here, but I must give credit where credit is due.
 I nailed it.

 The man loved it.
 He loved it so much, he took leftovers for lunch to work.
 He ate it multiple times!
 He gave his compliments to the chef, and I did my little victory dance for converting him into a french toast fan.
 Oh happy day!

 Strawberry French Toast Bake